NajiElKotob/Awesome-CSS/README.md

 ## Gamification
 * [CSS Dinner](https://flukeout.github.io) 🌟 - flukeout | It is a fun game to learn and practice CSS selectors.
 * [Flexbox Froggy](https://flexboxfroggy.com/) - flexboxfroggy.com | It is a game for learning CSS flexbox.
+* [Coding fantasy](https://codingfantasy.com/games/flexboxadventure/play) codingfantasy.com | It is a game to learn CSS, HTML and javascrip

 ## Videos
 * [Learn Every CSS Selector In 20 Minutes](https://www.youtube.com/watch?v=l1mER1bV0N0) - Web Dev Simplified